supertokens/supertokens-auth-react/examples/with-cli-login/README.md

 Whilst the above happens, the CLI is periodically calling the `/waitforlogin` API on the backend with the `preAuthSessionId`.
 Once the mapping of `preAuthSessionId` -> `userId` exists, we generate a JWT (using SuperTokens JWT recipe) and return that to the CLI.

-The CLI is not logged in.
+The CLI is now logged in.

 ## Author